dreisiger-metz/ate-cable-mapper-mini/README.md

 Still on the immediate to-do list are:

 - [ ] adding a simple SCPI-like command interface; and
-- [ ] adding the ability to validate cables-under-test against expected mappings.
+- [ ] adding the ability to validate cables-under-test against known-good or expected mappings.